hanabi/hanabi.github.io/docs/level-12.md

 - Bob blind-plays the red 1.
 - Cathy notices that Donald's red card has a negative 2 clue on it.
 This means that Donald will not go on to misplay the card as the red 2.
 - Cathy needs to evaluate whether or not Alice's clue is a *Finesse* or a *3 Bluff*.
 If this is a *Double Finesse*, then Cathy needs to blind-play the red 2.
 If this is a *Bluff*, then Alice only intended for Bob to blind-play.
-- Cathy knows that since **red matches red**, this must be a *Double Finesse*, so Cathy blind-plays the red 2 into the red 3.
+- Cathy knows that since **red connects to red**, this must be a *Double Finesse*, so Cathy blind-plays the red 2 into the red 3.

-#### Example 5 - **Number 3 with Suit Match** (valid)
+#### Example 5 - **Number 3 With Suit Connect** (Valid)

 - On the first turn of the game, Alice clues Cathy number 3, which touches a red 3.
 - Bob blind-plays red 1.
-- Cathy knows that it was a *3 Bluff*, because a played 1 does not "match" number 3.
+- Cathy knows that it was a *3 Bluff*, because a played 1 does not "connect" to number 3.
 - Beyond that, Cathy knows nothing about the card, besides that it is a 3 (since it has a number 3 clue on it).
-- Even though red 1 and red 3 are the same suit, Bob is not promised a red 2, because if he does nothing, Cathy will not go on to misplay the red 3.
+- Even though red 1 and red 3 are the same suit, Bob is not promised a red 2.

 #### Generic Questions

 - *3 Bluffs* can be confusing.
 If you don't want to memorize the five examples above, you can simply ask the following questions:
-  1. Does the clue "match" the blind-play?
-If it matches, then it is a *Finesse*.
-If it does not match, then it is a *Bluff*.
-Red matches red, but red does **not** match blue.
-2 matches 3, but 1 does **not** match 3.
+  1. Does the clue "connect" to the blind-play?
+If it connects, then it is a *Finesse*.
+If it does not connect, then it is a *Bluff*.
+Red connects to red, but red does **not** connect to blue.
+2 connects to 3, but 1 does **not** connect to 3.
   1. Will the player who received the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.

 <br />